How to Shampoo Relaxed Hair Without Tangles or Breakage

-The sad thing is because my hair would tangle after I shampooed it more often than not, I didn't think about it and thought it was normal for my hair.
+The sad thing is that because my hair would tangle after I shampooed it more often than not, I didn't think about it and thought it was normal for my hair.
 Boy, was I wrong.
+My hair was telling me something.

 How to avoid tangles when shampooing hair | A Relaxed Gal

 (This post contains affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)
+If you click an affiliate link and make a purchase, I may receive a small commission.)

 1. Detangle before I wash my hair